A lab-based test of the gravitational redshift with a miniature clock network: SUPPLEMENTARY NOTE 3: SYSTEMATIC EVALUATION

 In our experiment, the optical lattice is orientated nearly vertically, with a tilt of about $5^\circ$, and is centered with respect to the science chamber to the best of abilities.
-The tilt is determined by measuring the Wannier-Stark ladder resonances (refer to ``Wannier-Stark ladder and the expected gravitational redshift'' for details).
-The recessed high-emissivity Fused Silica viewports mounted on the top and bottom sides of the science chamber are the closest surfaces to the atoms, and are primarily responsible for the black body radiation (BBR) gradient along the lattice axis.
-To study the BBR effect~\cite{beloy_BBR_2014,ushijima_cryogenic_2015}, we heat up either the top or bottom stainless steel flange of the science chamber, which results in a temperature difference of up to $\pm1$ K between the top and bottom viewports (see inset of Fig.~2{\bf c}).
-By measuring the frequency differences of the 10 ensemble pairs simultaneously, we find that the resulting frequency shifts scale linearly with the temperature difference, and the corresponding slopes scale roughly linearly with the height differences (Extended Data Fig. 3).
-Through a linear fit to the extracted slopes as a function of height differences, we find the BBR sensitivity in our system to be $-4.2(1)\times10^{-18}/$cm per 1 K difference (Fig.~2{\bf c}).
+The tilt is determined by measuring the Wannier-Stark ladder resonances (see the ``Wannier-Stark ladder and the expected gravitational redshift'' section below for details).
+The recessed high-emissivity Fused Silica viewports (MPF Products) mounted on the top and bottom sides of the science chamber are the closest surfaces to the atoms, and are primarily responsible for the black body radiation (BBR) gradient along the lattice axis.
+To study the BBR effect~\cite{beloy_BBR_2014s,ushijima_cryogenic_2015s}, we heat up either the top or bottom stainless steel flange of the science chamber, which results in a temperature difference of up to $\pm1$ K between the top and bottom viewports (see inset of Fig.~2c in the main text.

+The BBR shift due to thermal gradients between the top and bottom viewports can be expressed as~\cite{Haslinger_BBR_2018s}:

+where $h$ is the Planck constant, $\alpha_{\rm Sr}$ is the atom's DC polarizability, $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, $\Omega_{k}(z)$ corresponds to the solid angle as seen by the atom ensemble at $z$, and $T_k$ denotes the temperature on the surface of the viewport.
+The differential BBR shift between an ensemble pair at $(z_i, z_j)$ is then given by